The Captain 80 Book of BASIC Adventures: Contents

+The Boners' Revenge of Balrog and The Fortress at Times-End form a two-part adventure set in the same world of "Graylockland" as Spider Mountain and Deadly Dungeon.

 Reception

 Dick Mcgrath reviewed the book for Computer Gaming World, and stated that "Although the [...] price tag is a bit steep (considering the economy level quality of the printing and binding), the book is still a great value if you really intend to make use of all the program listings.
 The bad news, of course, is that it will take you about three months of steady typing to input the listings and another three months to debug your typographical errors."